 Being a child is a lot tougher than it used to be.
+But believe it or not, children’s martial arts classes can help with that in many ways you might never have realized.
 Bullying is rampant in schools (Singapore has the third-highest rate in the world), and social media has made things even worse.
 Cyberbullying can be detrimental to a child’s self-confidence and prove to be a major distraction.

 Furthermore, childhood obesity is on the rise, and a growing number of children are having a harder time staying fit.
 Fortunately, martial arts can help them cope with these issues.